 material | vintage serial number | rounded tag serial number | rectangular tag serial number | exterior | hardware | zipper | lining | seams | vintage gucci and gucci accessory collection | gucci outlet | gucci plus | case study 1: gucci abbey bag | case study 2 : gucci soho bag | case study 3 : gucci dionysus bag

 You have already reach the 7th post of the ‘Ultimate Gucci Guide’ on buying Gucci purses on Ebay.
 I hoped you learned a lot with my Gucci hardware tips.
-By now you might already feel comfortable looking at bags online.
-In this section, I will be discussing Gucci zippers.

 I will be dividing this post into several parts, each with the aim of familiarizing you with the hallmarks of a real Gucci bag.

 Here we are with another fake parade, though not as long as this.
 Let’s start with a fake zipper pull.